 Dogs and Food Allergies

-You can take a try at giving your dog food that he hasn't had in the recent past, typically a mixture of a protein and a sugar.
+You can take a try giving your dog food that he hasn't had in the recent past, typically a mixture of a protein and sugar.
 A few alternatives are duck, rabbit or potato, rice or rutabagas for the sugar.
 You can attempt different alternatives, yet the fundamental thing is the strict eating routine - the puppy can devour nothing else for a set of time - 8 to 12 weeks would be perfect.
 No treats, even.

 If you see any changes in the dog's behavior, give him the old food once more.
 This will confirm that your results are legitimate and not simply the placebo impact.
 If you don't see any change, you can take a go at changing to an alternate protein-carb blend once more.